Why Is My Heart Rate Too Low?

 If you feel like you do, could it be that your heart rate monitor is not registering correctly?
 Did you use the same heart rate monitor in the test as you normally do?
 Could you test with another heart rate monitor?

-If you feel like you don't, you need to find ways to past yourself over your lactate threshold.
+If you feel like you don't, you need to find ways to push yourself over your lactate threshold.
 Could you for example try treadmill sessions at a high speed?

 Another aspect of your running you have not mentioned (maybe the only thing you are not measuring yet!), is what your stride rate is.
 On the treadmill you might have been pushed past what you are normally comfortable with.
-There are exercises you can do to work on your stride rate.
 I would definitely add strides as part of finishing off your easy days for a few months and see where that takes you.

 I am not sure if I have answered your question, but I hope I have thrown up some questions which may lead to you getting an answer!